Angelfire/velocidadescape/content/js/how-to-update-github-profile-readme-automatically.md

 GitHub’s new profile page README feature was release a couple of weeks ago, and it's a great feature that allows you to personalize your profile in multiple ways, some quite creative.

-Markdown lends itself best to standard static text content, that's not a problem for creative people, like **Victoria Drake**, who automate her profile using GO, and this post is inspired by her post.
-[How to Automate Your GitHub Profile README](https://victoria.dev/blog/go-automate-your-github-profile-readme/).
+Markdown lends itself best to standard static text content, that's not a problem for creative people, like **Victoria Drake**, who automate her profile using GO, and this post is inspired by her post. <a class="hover:no-underline text-blue underline" href="https://victoria.dev/blog/go-automate-your-github-profile-readme/" target="_blank" rel="noopener noreferrer">How to Automate Your GitHub Profile README</a>.

 However, I am not a GO developer and I'm pretty bad at graphic design, so the first thing I thought was: If she could do it using a backend language, this should be friendlier using a frontend language, like JavaScript.